Justice Department sues Google for control of digital advertising - ExBulletin

 Google controls nearly 29% of the US digital advertising market, which includes all the ads people see on their computers.
 Phones, tablets and other internet-connected devices by 2022, according to research firm Insider Intelligence.
 Facebook’s parent company Meta is his number two, with nearly 20% of his share of the market.
 Amazon is far away, but a growing third.

-But that’s not a litigation concern.
+But that is not the matter of litigation.
 It focuses on technical market mechanisms controlled by Google, such as the ad server it developed with his acquisition of DoubleClick, which took the market by storm in 2008.
-According to the DOJ, Google has more than 90% of his share of the business serving ads on websites and controls about 80% of his Google Ad Network on the buy side where advertisers compete to place their ads. doing.
+According to the DOJ, Google has more than 90% of his share of the business serving ads on websites and controls about 80% of his Google ad network on the buy side where advertisers compete to place their ads.
+I’m here.

 Over the past 15 years, according to the complaint, Google has used its acquisitions and market power in the adjacent ad tech market to quell the rise of competitors, exert greater control over how and how digital ad transactions are conducted, and gain control over publishers. and advertisers are working effectively with Google’s rivals.